geometry-software/only-soya/README.md

-# Would you GTO Cafe
+# would-you-gto Cafe

 ![Image text](./src/assets/images//favicon.png)

-## Would you GTO Cafe is an app where people who prefer vegetarian lifestyle, cook delicious food and offer it to others
+## would-you-gto Cafe is an app where people who prefer vegetarian lifestyle, cook delicious food and offer it to others